andrelandgraf/andrelandgraf/contents/articles/2024-03-03_remix-with-terraform-on-cloudflare.md

 ---
 date: 2024-03-03
-title: Use Terraform for your app's Cloudflare infra
+title: Use Terraform for your app's Cloudflare Workers
 description: Terraform is an infrastructure as code tool that enables you to provision and manage infrastructure.
-Let's get started using Terraform to provision Cloudflare infrastructure for your Remix projects.
+Let's get started using Terraform to provision Cloudflare infrastructure for your projects.
 categories: [DevOps, Remix.run, Terraform, Cloudflare]
 imageUrl: https://res.cloudinary.com/andre-landgraf/image/upload/f_auto,q_auto/v1682302824/andrelandgraf.dev/terraform-remix-cloudflare_y7viaf
 imageAltText: A beginner's guide by Andre Landgraf.
 Use Terraform for your app's Cloudflare infra.
 ---

 [Terraform](https://www.terraform.io/) is an infrastructure as code tool that enables you to provision and manage infrastructure.
 It uses an adapter/provider model to work with different cloud providers such as AWS, Azure, Google Cloud, and Cloudflare (just like Remix!).
-In this article, we will use Terraform to provision Cloudflare infrastructure for a Remix app.
+In this article, we will use Terraform to provision Cloudflare infrastructure like Workers for a Remix app.

 ## Context

-I recently started a new side project, [Aproxima](https://github.com/aproxima-tech/aproxima).
-The goal is to design and build smart and good-looking IoT devices and sell them online!
-This is my most ambitious side project to date, and it will be a long journey.
-To share my learnings, I want to build in public.
-In this context, I was looking for a way to codify my infrastructure and cloud settings so they are easier to replicate and review.
+I was looking for a way to codify my infrastructure and cloud settings so they are easier to replicate and review as I work on open source projects.
 At the same time, a coworker recommended that I check out Terraform.
 Perfect timing, as it seemed like just what I was looking for!

 Please note that I am very much a DevOps beginner, and this is my first time seriously dabbling with infrastructure as code.
 I hope this article helps you get started and avoid some of my confusion and issues.
 However, remember that I am new to Terraform and take my advice as such.